exercism/dart/README.md

 To run all the tests execute: `pub run test`

-To create a new exercise, use the create-exercise executable in the tool directory.
+To create a new exercise, use the create-exercise executable in the tool directory: `./tool/create_exercise`

 ## Exercise Tests ##